Xcov19/mycovidconnect/README.md

 ## 1. Description

-This is a part of project XCoV19 which aims to to build a software that guides patients to the nearest hospital, while modeling the spread of the virus in order to better anticipate hospital needs.
-[Here](https://www.covidsos.net/website/home.html) is the official page.
+This is a part of project XCoV19 which aims to build a software that guides patients to the nearest hospital, while modeling the spread of the virus in order to better anticipate hospital needs.
+[Here](https://www.covidsos.net) is the official page.

 <a name="guide"></a>